Dr Dinesh Sivaratnam

 In 2003 he was recognised with the first prize in the state of Victoria by the Royal College of Physicians for Research undertaken by a registrar.
 In addition, he was invited to be a Victorian representative at the national RACP meeting in Hobart.

-Dr Sivaratnam is the Head of Nuclear Medicine at Cabrini Hospital and the Acting Head of Nuclear Medicine at the Royal Melbourne Hospital.
+A/Prof Sivaratnam is the Head of Nuclear Medicine at Cabrini Hospital and at the Royal Melbourne Hospital.

 He has a clinical interest in the treatment of thyroid cancer and metastatic prostate cancer.